Ilio DiPaolo: Personal life

-DiPaolo met his wife Ethel, stepdaughter of promoter Pedro Martinez, in 1952.
+DiPaolo met his wife, Ethel, the stepdaughter of promoter Pedro Martinez, in 1952.
 The couple had four children.

 He opened his first restaurant, a pizzeria, when he was in his 40s, but it was destroyed by a fire.
 DiPaolo retired from wrestling full-time in 1965 and opened his second restaurant, an eponymous Italian restaurant now known as "Ilio DiPaolo's" in Blasdell, New York.
 He died in 1995 after being struck by a car, during a torrential downpour, while crossing the street in front of Tina's Italian Kitchen restaurant with his wife.
-After his death, DiPaolo's oldest son Dennis began to run the restaurant.
+After his death, DiPaolo's oldest son, Dennis, began to run the restaurant.
 His other children also worked in the restaurant.

 World Championship Wrestling held the Ilio DiPaolo Memorial Show for DiPaolo from 1996 through 1999.
-To this point over $1 million has been raised for the Ilio DiPaolo Scholarship Fund and for other Buffalo charities like Children's Hospital and People Inc.
+To this point, over $1 million has been raised for the Ilio DiPaolo Scholarship Fund and for other Buffalo charities like the Children's Hospital and People Inc.

 DiPaolo was selected as a New York State Award recipient by the Professional Wrestling Hall of Fame and Museum in 2003.
 The DiPaolo family has also been inducted into the New York Chapter of the National Wrestling Hall of Fame for the creation of the Ilio DiPaolo Scholarship fund and continual contribution to high school wrestling.